 - 10.3.1.
 Online bullying is increasingly prevalent and will be treated as seriously as real-world bullying. - 10.3.2.
-The academy will promote an understanding about online bullying through the academy's online safety curriculum, assemblies, form time sessions, personal development lessons and through any other means available as appropriate. - 10.3.3.
+The academy will promote an understanding about online bullying through the academy's online safety curriculum, assemblies, the P.D.
+(Personal Development) curriculum and staff safeguarding CPD - 10.3.3.
 Children will be taught how to recognise online bullying and how to take action. - 10.3.4.
 Victims of online bullying will be helped with securing crucial evidence from social media etc., by taking screenshots and not deleting messages.

 10.4.
-Recognising the signs that someone is being bullied (see appendix 3 for details)
+Recognising the signs that someone is being bullied

+(see appendix 3 for details)